About this artwork

 - 28.2 × 24.4 cm

-- Restricted gift of the Anstiss and Ronald Krueck Foundation, for Nelson from Anstiss in memory of a wonderful friendship
+- Purchased with funds provided by the Anstiss and Ronald Krueck Foundation, for Nelson from Anstiss in memory of a wonderful friendship

 - © Art Shay